What to Know About Suing Uninsured Drivers in Texas

 Being involved in a car accident is stressful enough without worrying about the other driver’s lack of insurance.
 Recovering damages from an uninsured driver may be possible, but there may be other ways to recover for your damages.
 The best way to decide which course of action you should take may be to consult a car accident lawyer.

-To receive insightful legal advice, consider scheduling a consultation with Texas car accident lawyer Dale R. Rose, PLLC.
+To receive insightful legal advice, consider scheduling a consultation with Texas car accident lawyer Dale R. Rose.
 A seasoned attorney, Dale R. Rose is dedicated to serving clients throughout North Texas.
 Since 1992, he has aided in the resolution of Texas auto accident lawsuits and obtained sizable settlements for his clients.
-Use our contact form or dial (972) 634-7673 to arrange a free consultation.
+Use our contact form or call (972) 634-ROSE (7673) to arrange a free consultation.

 dummy